callsmusic/remix/README.md

 #### _Aliases: find_

-Search for a YouTube video.
+Searches for a YouTube video.

 ### ✅ cancel

-Cancel the active YouTube video search.
+Cancels the active YouTube video search.

 ### 🔢 playlist